 Clearly, building a boat is a huge project that also represents a large financial undertaking no matter what technique and materials are used.
 Some materials are more expensive and some techniques take much longer than others.
 Boat building is a beloved tradition throughout the country and world, shared by many cultures over thousands of years.
 The design and construction of vessels is a labor of love that involves a tremendous amount of manual labor, skill and dedication.
 Remember, boats aren’t just a form of transportation - they are feats of engineering and design that can capture our imagination and allow us to enjoy the incredible freedom that the world's oceans, lakes and rivers can bring to life.

 Now that you know the basics of modern boat building and you’re ready to choose a boat of your own, be sure read How to Buy a Boat: Tips for First Time Buyers.

-Editor's Note: This article incorporates portions of a Basic Boat Construction article by Chris Caswell, from August of 2000, and was updated in October 2018 and March 2020.
+Editor's Note: This article incorporates portions of a Basic Boat Construction article by Chris Caswell, from August of 2000, and was last updated in February 2022.